IanNoble-Visium/eli-dashboard/README.md

 - **Edge properties display** (relationship type, strength, directionality, metadata)
 - Interactive controls and filtering
 - Toggle edge click feature on/off in settings
+- **Stationary layout after settle**: physics cools down quickly to prevent drift or recentering
+- **Always‑visible Mini‑map Navigator (New)**: top‑right of the graph for quick navigation across large topologies

 #### Topology Layout Selector (New)
 - Located in the Graph Controls panel on the Topology screen